elastic/apm-pipeline-library/vars/README.md

 * shouldNotify: boolean value to decide to send or not the email notifications, by default it send emails on Failed builds that are not pull request.
 * prComment: Whether to add a comment in the PR with the build summary as a comment.
 Default: `true`.
+* buildCommentTemplate: what build comment template to be used.
+Default: `github-comment-markdown.template`.
 * slackComment: Whether to send a message in slack with the build summary as a comment.
 Default: `false`.
 * slackHeader: What header to be added before the default comment.
 Default value uses ``.
 * slackChannel: What slack channel.
 Default value uses `env.SLACK_CHANNEL`.